 You can also stream to Microsoft Azure Event Hubs.
 A highly scalable publish-subscribe event that can intake millions of events per second—you can transform and store data for further processing.

-The last option is, you can also send data to OMS Log Analytics as target to store the data.
+The last option is, you can also send data to Log Analytics Workspace as target to store the data.